jeslyn17106/jnfailproof/README.md

 cd jnfailproof

-<3 create a python virtual environment
+🤍 create a python virtual environment

 python -m venv venv

-.\venv\Scripts\Activate
+#Windows PowerShell:

+.\venv\Scripts\activate

+#Mac/Linux:

+source venv/bin/activate

-<3 install dependencies
+🤍 install dependencies

 pip install -r requirements.txt

-<3 running our testcase generator
+🤍 running our testcase generator

+( **funfact**: this creates test_cases.csv with over 15 test cases that go from normal inputs to *sneaky* edge cases }:) )

+python test.py

+🤍 our automated stress runner and interactive failure dashboard that opens automatically cause its cool

-python test_generator.py
+python run_all.py

+ # or

-<3 running our stress runner
+🤍 running our stress runner on our local ai model *huggingface*

 python stress_runner.py

-<3 our failure dashboard (for this we used plotly) (make sure stress_results.csv is at results/stress_results.csv)
+🤍 our failure dashboard (for this we used plotly) (make sure stress_results.csv is at results/stress_results.csv)

-pip install dash pandas plotly

 python dashboard.py

 currently the dashboard runs a web app on a url link which will be generated **once all these steps are done**